martijnckx/mzt-test-assignment/README.md

 - A company can contact a candidate more than once, to account for undelivered / missed emails.
 - Contacting the same person more than once does not result in extra costs
-- The UI should indicate when you last contacted a candidate
+- The UI should indicate if you already contacted a candidate
 - Ideally, there's some kind of spam protection in place (eg. limit on contacts per day / based on email activity) → not developing this as part of the assignment

 #### Clicking the button